 In fact, I feel slightly sick when I see a boat like this.
 Not because I’m some class warrior who can’t stand inequality and thinks all the children should win the egg and spoon race.
 Nor even because of the gas guzzling and environmental waste involved.

 No doubt many of the amateur sailors and landlubbers involved suffered from sea sickness at some point during the day, given the variable wave conditions and the hospitality provided.
 But, as far as I am aware, I was the only one who was violently sick (without any alcohol) while sailing to the start line and before the race had even started.
-It was all a bit awkward.
+It was all very embarrassing.

-But even before this embarrassing debacle, the whole boat scene had always struck me as slightly silly.
+But even before this fiasco, the whole boat scene had always struck me as slightly silly.
 And its not cheap either.
-So if you’re overcome with the urge to go sailing, a more cost effective way to achieve the same result would be to put on some white flares and a sailor hat and then stand under a cold shower ripping up handfuls of £50 notes and occasionally stopping to swallow some salty water.
+If you’re overcome with the urge to go sailing, a more cost effective way to achieve the same result would be to put on some white flares and a sailor hat and then stand under a cold shower ripping up handfuls of £50 notes and occasionally stopping to swallow some salty water.

-So its fair to say that The Escape Artist is not a big fan of boats.
+So its fair to say that I’m not a big fan of boats.
 Don’t get me wrong, I’ve got nothing against real sailing, which seems like a wholesome and fun activity for those people with “sea legs”.
 But, in my book, real sailing means using sails and windpower…the sort of sailing featured in Dignity.

-I had not been to Sardinia before and was therefore unfamiliar with the local customs of boat ownership and usage.
+I had not been to Sardinia before and was therefore unfamiliar with the local customs.
 But having observed things for a while, the aim of the game amongst the yachties seems to be to trundle a few hundred metres from the marina and moor it just off one of the busy beaches WHERE EVERYONE CAN SEE YOUR MASSIVE BOAT.